MouadMLM/YouTube-Playlist-Downloader/README.md

-# YouTube Playlist Downloader with IDM Integration by Mouadev
+# YouTube Playlist Downloader by Mouadev

 ## Overview
 This Python script downloads YouTube playlists using `yt-dlp` and integrates with Internet Download Manager (IDM) for faster downloads.
 It supports selecting video quality, skipping existing files, and automatically minimizing the IDM window.
 Downloads are saved to a subfolder in the user's Downloads directory, named after the playlist (sanitized for filesystem compatibility).